-To evaluate the ability of a Velacur[TM] prototype to discriminate between healthy volunteers and those with clinically diagnosed non-alcoholic fatty liver disease (NALFD) or previous Hepatitis C virus (HCV) infection.
-Exploratory objectives looked at the concordance and correlation between Velacur and MRI.
+To evaluate the ability of a VelacurTM prototype to discriminate between healthy volunteers and those with clinically diagnosed non-alcoholic fatty liver disease (NALFD) or prior Hepatitis C virus (HCV) infection.
+Exploratory objectives looked at the concordance and correlation between Velacur and MRE/MRI-PDFF.